UPDATED NOVEMBER 2023

 (b) If we are under a duty to disclose or share your personal data in order to comply with any legal obligation, any lawful request from government or law enforcement officials and as may be required to meet national security or law enforcement requirements or prevent illegal activity;

 (d) To protect the rights, property, or safety of ZENB, our staff, our customers or other persons.
 This may include exchanging personal data with other organisations for the purposes of fraud protection.

 4.5 We may also disclose and use anonymised, aggregated reporting and statistics about users of our Website or our goods and services for the purpose of internal reporting or reporting to our group or other third parties, and for our marketing and promotion purposes.
 None of these anonymised, aggregated reports or statistics will enable our users to be personally identified.

 4.6 Save as expressly detailed above, we will never share, sell or rent any of your personal data to any third party without notifying you and, where necessary, obtaining your consent.
-If you have given your consent for us to use your personal data in a particular way, but later change your mind, you should contact us and we will stop doing so.
+If you have given your consent for us to use your personal data in a particular way, but later change your mind, you can contact us at firstname.lastname@example.org and we will stop doing so.

 Social media and personalised advertising